 Above, I made sure to capture a picture of the Capitol in the days before the government shutdown in October of 2013.
 At left is the beautiful Red Cedar River that flows through MSU's campus, shown here during the fall when it is at its most stunning.

 Hello, and welcome to my website!
 My name is Bob Lupton, and I am currently an assistant professor in the Department of Political Science at the University of Connecticut.
+I am also an instructor in the ICPSR Summer Program in Quantitative Methods of Social Research.

 I hope that you will explore this site using the links above to my C.V., published research and teaching materials, as well as learn more about me and my personal interests.